Home » ADHD Parenting » How to Encourage Summer Reading

-Kids do need a bit of a break and so I am not a fan of hard core academics over the summer.
-But, hey, we LOVE to read, and now, we have even more time to do so.
 Summer can get filled up with activities pretty quickly, so I am really thinking this through.
 I am making a conscious effort to encourage our family to pick up a book.

 When I say encourage–I mean just that–provide time to read, have interesting books around, give my kids time to be bored, and have them see ME reading more than usual.
 I am NOT, nor ever have I been, an advocate of bribery, of any sort, when it comes to reading.

-2. Give my kids a book light.
+2. Give Your kids a book light.

 My kids go to bed early–even in the summer we stick to our 8:00-ish bedtime.
 But with it being so light out, I do let them stay up a little longer reading in bed.
 I make sure their book lights are fully charged.

-3. We will be visiting different libraries.
+3. visit different libraries.

 Its always fun to take a little trip to a nearby town and visit their library.
 Find out which libraries are in your local library’s network and you can even check out books.